flimflam-austin/hugo-cms-test/content/quick_reads/20200728-rose-garden-refreshment/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      The rose remains a common presence for nearly every U.S. President at The White House, and the “most famous occupant” of a garden only steps from the Oval Office.

-      The Rose Garden prepares for a “refreshment.”
+      <div><p>The rose remains a common presence for nearly every U.S. President
+      at The White House, and the “most famous occupant” of a garden only steps from the Oval Office.</p><p>The Rose Garden prepares for a “refreshment.”</p></div>
     _key: 4fbe4c92a529
   - order: 1
     useCheckmark: false
     body: >-
-      > “The very act of planting a garden involves hard work and hope in the possibility of a bright future.”
+      <div><blockquote>“The very act of planting a garden involves hard work and

-      First Lady Melania Trump announcing a "significant renewal" of the Rose Garden on July 27, 2020 to return the "iconic" location to its design during the Kennedy Administration.
+      hope in the possibility of a bright future.”</blockquote><p>First Lady Melania Trump announcing a "significant renewal" of the Rose Garden on July 27, 2020 to return the "iconic" location to its design during the Kennedy Administration.
 Why now? "...
-Improved infrastructure, better drainage, and a healthier environment" along with better access for those with disabilities and support for broadcasts.
+Improved infrastructure, better drainage, and a healthier environment" along with better access for those with disabilities and support for broadcasts.</p></div>
     _key: bcb7cdb6d56d
   - order: 2
     useCheckmark: false
     body: >-
-      ## The Rose Garden

-      * For decades, the area known as the Rose Garden has featured roses.
+      <div><h2>The Rose Garden</h2><ul><li>For decades, the area known as the

-      * Inspired by European gardens during a trip overseas, Pres.
-Kennedy asked for a re-design upon his return home.

-      * The excavation team found horseshoes dating back to the Civil War, and accidentally cut a mysterious buried cable put in place during WWII – which accidentally set off the national military alert (luckily nothing happened).
+      Rose Garden has featured roses.</li><li>Inspired by European gardens during a trip overseas, Pres.
+Kennedy asked for a re-design upon his return home.</li><li>The excavation team found horseshoes dating back to the Civil War, and accidentally cut a mysterious buried cable put in place during WWII – which accidentally set off the national military alert (luckily nothing happened).</li></ul></div>
     _key: 834e10d6590b
   - order: 3
     useCheckmark: true
     body: >-
-      The current Rose Garden hosted a vegetable garden or greenhouses (even one for roses) dating back to the mid-1850s.
+      <div><p>The current Rose Garden hosted a vegetable garden or greenhouses
+      (even one for roses) dating back to the mid-1850s.
 While the roses remain year-round, many flower varieties are switched with the seasons.
-The Rose Garden is managed by the National Park Service and supported through donations.
+The Rose Garden is managed by the National Park Service and supported through donations.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 7ee64cd9fbea